blaisco/bookmark-manager-for-pinboard/README.md

 - Maybe get a jsonp implementation from Pinboard so that I can drop the rack app portion
 - Linkify tags/labels displayed as a part of a bookmark

+## Bugs

+- A label that is both private and not (e.g. .~Alpha and ~Alpha) will get displayed as public in the tree but within a bookmark will (always?) display as private

 ## Potential bugs

 These are things that might cause issues but I haven't tested them yet.

 - Tag with just a tilde ~
+- Tag with just a dot . (not sure if Pinboard even allows this)
+- Tag with just one character x
 - Tag beginning or ending in a slash(es) ~Alpha/ ~/Alpha
 - Tag with multiple slashes (~Alpha/////Bravo)